sori424/sori424.github.io/_projects/1_project.markdown

 Creating Medicine App with Android Studio at 07.2019 in undergraduate project for ICE3037.
 This app designed with android studio (language: Java) to make users easily find information of the medicine they take.
+Crop the image area with medicine number which is surrounded by red block.
+And then using Google cloud vision API to get numbers from cropped image area.
-In addition, out team included alarm function to alert users to take medicine at the right time.
+In addition, our team included alarm function to alert users to take medicine at the right time.
 Here's the <a href="https://github.com/letsgititdana/medi">github page</a>.

     ---
-    Main Function : Search Medicine & Save it to user DB
+    Main Function : Search Medicine from image & Save it to user DB
     ---